AzizZeynalli/food-advisor-app/README.md

 ### Backend Technologies
 - **Node.js:** The backend is powered by Node.js, providing a scalable and non-blocking server environment for handling requests and managing the application's logic.
-- **MangoDB:** MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need.
+- **MongoDB:** MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need.
 - **Firestore:** Firestore is a NoSQL document database built for automatic scaling, high performance, and ease of application development.

 ### Build and deploy